Xokyopo/url-history-service/README.md

-# url-history-service project
+## url-history-service project

 This project uses Quarkus, the Supersonic Subatomic Java Framework.

-If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .
+If you want to learn more about Quarkus, please visit its website: https://quarkus.io/.

+## Before Use

+<p>Before run, needs set redis host address in <i>application.properties</i> as "quarkus.redis.hosts" property</p>

+<p>You can also, enter "redis.repositories.urlhistory" and set property name for save in server (defaultValue="urlHistory")</p>

 ## Running the application in dev mode